Nursing Now Offered At Bridgeport Campus

 There are many ways to give back to your community and help others, but there’s nothing quite like becoming a registered nurse.

-Specifically, earning an associate degree in nursing can allow you to work as a registered nurse, travel nurse, school nurse, psychiatric nurse, and even a neonatal intensive care nurse, provided you pass the National Council Licensure Examination for Registered Nurses’ (NCLEX-RN).
+Earning an associate degree in nursing can allow you to work as a travel nurse, school nurse, or psychiatric nurse provided you pass the National Council Licensure Examination for Registered Nurses’ (NCLEX-RN).

 “Wonderful experience at WVJC!
 Wouldn’t be where am I today without this school and the staff.
 Love my job and thankful for everyone who helped get my career started.”

 WVJC’s Program is Direct Admittance!